icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/DialogEditor.rst

 	Defined in DialogEdit.sc.

 	Invokes the in-game Dialog Editor.
+This can be considered debug functionality, and is not essential to the template game.

 	Example usage::